Nyabsi/blog/blogs/pico-4-ultra-review.md

 Pico is compatible with images taken with iPhone 16 or the Apple Vision Pro.

+#### High Power USB OTG

+The Pico 4 Ultra supports High Power USB OTG which allows you to use more demanding peripherals such as external SSD.

 ## Pico Motion Trackers

 The Pico Motion Trackers are affordable Full Body Tracking solution which uses combination of IR-Constellation for calibration & drift correction and IMU with a machine learning model for pose prediction, it can track 24 joints of human body.